Back to School: Cannabis Sales Increase in College Towns

 - Gender remains constant – 64% sales were male, and 36% of sales were female both months and for the under 30 age group

-"Overall, I would say there are strong enough data points to say there is a 'back to school' influence in the cannabis industry," said [PERSON], Business Intelligence Engineer for Akerna.
+"Overall, I would say there are strong enough data points to say there is a 'back to school' influence in the cannabis industry," said James Ahrendt, Business Intelligence Engineer for Akerna.
 "With students going back to school, and some moving to campus, dispensaries near campus are seeing an increase in foot traffic for the under 30 age group."

 About MJ Freeway: